mitodl/mitx-grading-library/README.md

 2. Run `pip install -r requirements.txt` to install the requirements specified in `requirements.txt`.
 3. Run `pytest` to check that tests are passing.

-To use in edX:

-1. Download [python_lib.zip](python_lib.zip) and place it in your static folder (XML workflow) or upload it as a file asset (Studio workflow).

 ## Usage in edX

-In edX, you want to use a Custom Response problem.
-We provide examples of the XML required to use the grading library in edX.
+Download [python_lib.zip](python_lib.zip) and place it in your static folder (XML workflow) or upload it as a file asset (Studio workflow).
+If you already have a python_lib.zip, you'll need to merge ours with yours and re-zip.

-A custom response problem is defined using the customresponse tag.
+A custom response problem is defined using the `<customresponse>` tag.
 It needs to be supplied a check function (cfn), which must be a grader that you have defined in the problem.

-The basic pattern is the following.
+The mitxgraders library provides reusable check functions.
+The basic usage pattern is:

 ```xml
 <script type="text/python" system_path="python_lib">